This test measures the level of abnormal proteins called Bence-Jones proteins in the urine.

 Bence-Jones proteins are a part of regular antibodies called light chains.
 These proteins are not normally in urine.
 Sometimes, when your body makes too many antibodies, the level of light chains also rises.
 Bence-Jones proteins are small enough to be filtered out by the kidneys.
-Then they spill over into the urine.
+The proteins then spill into the urine.

-- To diagnose health conditions that lead to protein in the urine
+- To diagnose conditions that lead to protein in the urine

 - If you have a lot of protein in your urine

-- If you have signs of multiple myeloma
+- If you have signs of a blood cancer called multiple myeloma

 A normal result means no Bence-Jones proteins are found in your urine.